aurtzy/linux-autosetup/README.md

+*This version is abandoned with development starting over on v4 due to poor planning and design choices.*

 # Propellant, an autosetup script...?
 Propellant aims to bridge the gap that traditional autosetup scripts have with backups and fit that within its own pseudo package manager.